joelhawksley/identity/components/slides.md

 ^ And capture those relationships in a constant.

-^ So how might we make sure we're only given a valid color?
+^ So how might we make sure we're only dealing with a valid color?

 ---

+[.code-highlight: all]
+[.code-highlight: 3]
+[.code-highlight: 2-4]
+[.code-highlight: 6]

 ```ruby
 it "raises an error when color is not one of valid values" do